My Kindergarten Teaching Philosophy

 I believe that respectful, caring bonds with children and their families are the vital foundation for a wonderful kindergarten experience.
 As a teacher of the young, I share with parents the responsibility for teaching their child.

 I believe that each child has unique strengths, varied prior language learning experiences, and preferred learning styles.
-My instruction must be differentiated to provide enough challenge and support for all children to build on successfully and to develop positive attitudes about learning.
+My instruction must be differentiated to provide enough challenge and enough support for all children to build on success and develop positive attitudes about learning.

 I believe that emotional engagement is the key to all powerful learning.
 That is why I bring love, laughter, passion, and meaningful project work into my kindergarten.
 I always look for ways to personalize learning and engage the child’s imagination.

 I believe kindergarten is for language.
-It is the familiarity with the English language that precedes and underlies excellent phonemic awareness instruction.
+It is the familiarity with the English and Spanish languages that precedes and underlies excellent literacy instruction.
 This familiarity allows the child’s decoding to be error-free and reading to be fluent.
-While systematically and actively “playing with language,” I encourage my “voracious vocabulary learners” and build comprehension skills.
+While actively and systematically “playing with language” I encourage children to become “voracious vocabulary learners,” use their phonics skills, and build comprehension.

-I believe that rich experiences in the many languages of art, music, drama, dance, and storytelling help children find personal meaning in school learning.
+I believe that rich experiences in the many languages of art, music, drama, dance, storytelling, and play help children find personal meaning in school learning.
 I very intentionally use these multiple “ways of knowing” while promoting creative and higher-order thinking.

-I believe we must choose only the finest literature, songs, poems, and rhymes to give our children, because these language models are the seeds that inspire our children who love using language and grow them into powerful writers and thinkers.
+I believe we must choose only the finest literature, songs, poems, and rhymes to give our children.
+These language models are the seeds that inspire our children to love using language and grow them into powerful writers and thinkers.
 I want imaginative language, poetic phrases, and metaphors to become a part of my children’s thinking, speaking and writing.
 Quality literature supports quality comprehension instruction.
-Early reading books must delight the heart and mind.
+The first books children read must inform and delight the heart and mind.

-We have proved that writing unlocks the key to higher literacy standardsin kindergarten, and young children love to write.
+We have proved that writing unlocks the key to higher literacy standards in kindergarten, and young children love to write.
 I believe that children deserve strategies to begin writing and to perceive themselves as authors and illustrators from the very first day of school.
-Within the context of writing, we systematically provide phonics instruction so children can learn powerful decoding skills and understand how the reading process works.
+Within the context of writing, we systematically provide phonics instruction that has meaning to children so they can understand how the reading process works.

 I believe that joyful multisensory ABC and phonics immersion strategies (singing and signing and fingerspelling) accelerate sound/symbol knowledge.
 These instructional practices are consistent with how the young child’s brain learns best.
 They are active and engaging strategies that build motivation and enthusiasm for learning.